What problem is X-Margin solving and for who?

 Usually a central Clearing House would be the counterparty to all trades – checking through users’ trades and collateral posted to calculate margin usage on a daily basis, approving any new asset class or instrument.
 Whilst getting the same efficiency, central clearing is less scalable and much more expensive to use.
 Moreover, its a regulatorily complex business to navigate.

-How do you settle when profit and losses are netted across two counterparts/venues?
+How do you settle when profit and losses are netted across two counterparties?

 If Trader A has a trade with Trader B and an offsetting trade with Trader C, Trader A would get some degree of margin relief as their overall position is fairly neutral.
 However, if Trader A has lost money to Trader B but made money from Trader C, in effect money needs to flow from C to B.

-X-Margin is continually assessing the net transfers required at the end of each trade, ensuring the funds are locked away and then moved across.
+X-Margin is continually assessing the net transfers required at the end of each day, ensuring the funds are locked away and then moved across.

 What about credit risk for each entity on X-Margin?

-Much like an exchange that constantly monitors your margin usage, X-Margin is able to calculate live positions, live mark prices and live margin usage.
-Margin usage will be available in real time, and positions will get closed/ cash settled by custodians or exchanges when margin usage exceeds 80%.
+Much like an exchange that constantly monitors your margin usage, X-Margin is able to calculate live margin usage.
+Margin usage will be available in real time, and positions will get closed/ cash settled based on bilaterally agreed liquidation rules when margin usage exceeds the threshold margin usage (80%, for example).
 Credit risk only applies if the user could ever use more than 100% of their collateral for positions (i.e. margin usage > 100%), which X-Margin is designed to never allow.
-Much in the way credit risk is not a factor when margin trading on exchanges (e.g. Bitmex, Deribit, OKex), it is not a factor for X-Margin either.

 Who would allow cross margin?

-X-Margin is particularly useful to OTC (Over The Counter) traders who currently get no margin offset across counterparts and no reliable way to settle trades.
+X-Margin is particularly useful to OTC (Over The Counter) traders who currently get no margin offset across counterparties and there no reliable way to settle trades.

-We integrate with venues where users trade OTC (e.g. electronic platforms to execute OTC trades) and allow them to reliably offset amongst each other.
-X-Margin can effectively act as a Clearing House for OTC trades, without needing to be the Central Counterparty (CCP).
+We integrate with venues where users trade bilaterally (e.g. Paradigm) and allow them to reliably offset across each other.

 We also have the ability to add exchanges.
-Whilst it is not in the incentives to forgo control of funds, exchanges can get significantly more volume and liquidity on their platform in an increasingly competitive landscape.
+Exchanges can get significantly more volume and liquidity on their platform in an increasingly competitive landscape.
 For example, OTC traders who want to hedge on exchange will be able to now get netting if an exchange signs up to this.
-We are partnering with three exchanges and counting – Quedex Exchange, Qume, and Sparrow Exchange, and are looking to add many more to our network.

 What happens if a user’s margin usage increases?